aahmad097/Hitman/Readme.md

 # Hitman

 Stage 1 tool for persistence on a target environment.
-All implants are meant to be extemely limited with the soul purpose of persisting on a target device and loading Remote Administrative Tools (RATs).
+All implants are meant to be extemely limited with the sole purpose of persisting on a target device and loading Remote Administrative Tools (RATs).

 ## Major Components